 • have engaged with any resolution interventions that have been offered, for example, mediation

-The Community Trigger is NOT to be used to:-
+The ASB Case Review is NOT to be used to:-

 • complain about how an organisation has dealt with your case.
 For complaints, you should contact the relevant organisation and ask for details of their complaint procedures